dpinela/HollowKnight.RandoMapMod/README.md

 This is a fork of Rando Map Mod v0.5.1, with some different features.

+This has been tested with RandomizerMod v3.12(573) on Hollow Knight 1.4.3.2

 # Changelog
 Version 1.0.1:
 - Correct Pins show up when a new game is loaded